MHS in Environmental Health

 Program Requirements

-MHS students formally meet as a group four times during the academic year.
+MHS and ScM students formally meet as a group four times during the academic year.
 These meetings aim to build community, provide professional development, and share information about administrative, course, or other programmatic issues.
-Attendance is mandatory for MHS students, as is attendance at the EHE Grand Rounds seminars scheduled on the second Friday of each month, and at the master’s presentations in May.
-This attendance, along with monthly check-ins with advisers, and meeting deadlines for the essay, forms the basis of the grade for special studies courses PH.181.845 MHS Special Studies & Research and PH.181.850 MHS Essay.
-Students who do not successfully complete the requirements for the special studies courses face dismissal from the program.
+Attendance is mandatory for all Master’s students, as is attendance at the EHE Grand Rounds seminars scheduled on the second Friday of each month, and at the master’s presentations in May.

 Code | Title | Credits |